bashly-framework/bashly-book/src/advanced/filters.md

    which specifies an array of one or more function names.
 2. Whenever you run your script, it will search for functions with those names, prefixed by `filter_`, and execute them before running the command code.
-3. If any of the functions return (echo) a string, it will be treated as an error.
+3. If any of the functions prints anything to standard output, it will be treated as an error.
 The returned string will be displayed on the screen as the error message.

 +++ Configuration